apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Takeaways from the Michigan primaries**
+**CDC vaccine advisers say older adults should get 2nd coronavirus shot**

-You can read more about it [here](https://www.cnn.com/2024/02/27/politics/takeaways-michigan-democratic-republican-primaries/index.html).
+You can read more about it [here](https://www.washingtonpost.com/health/2024/02/28/covid-vaccine-booster/).

 ## Requirements
 - Python 3.8